 Afternoon day 1: Camí de Ronda to paradise

-Once back in L’Hospitalet de l’Infant, we recommend having supper in one of the quality restaurants you’ll find in the Port Esportiu, then rounding off your day with a drink in a local pub while enjoying some live music.
+On the way back, retrace your steps from the islet until you arrive at the Tintín, Temple of the Sun campsite.
+From here you take part of the old N-340 road called Vía Augusta.
+This leads you back to L’Hospitalet de l’Infant, where we recommend having dinner in one of the restaurants you’ll find in the Port Esportiu, then rounding off your day with a drink in a local pub while enjoying some live music.

 Morning day 2: Water sports at Arenal